JarbasAl/emotion_data/readme.md

 |  pleasantness  |   ecstasy  |      joy     |  serenity  |  pensiveness |  sadness |   grief   |
 |    aptitude    | admiration |     trust    | acceptance |    boredom   |  disgust |  loathing |

+you can think of dyads as "dimensions of feelings"

 dyads are represented by a DyadObject, you can look up the dyad for an emotion